-While anything that damages the liver can cause cirrhosis, the most common causes are:
+Anything that damages the liver can cause cirrhosis, but the most common causes are:

 - drinking too much alcohol over many years (chronic alcohol abuse)

-- buildup of excess fat in the liver (fatty liver) associated with obesity and diabetes
+- build-up of excess fat in the liver (fatty liver), which is associated with obesity and diabetes

-Other causes include autoimmune liver disease and inherited liver diseases (such as haemochromatosis, a condition where iron builds up in the liver).
+- inherited liver diseases (such as haemochromatosis, a condition where iron builds up in the liver)

 Cirrhosis has no cure.
 However, it is possible to manage the symptoms and any complications, and slow its progression.